Matslo1234/microservices-demo-nats/README.md

 Note: the application requires a working NATS setup.
 Verify that NATS is running before you deploy the application.

-You can use the release manifest (replace its image prefix/tag when publishing your own build):
+You can use the release manifest:

 ```sh
 kubectl apply -f release/kubernetes-manifests.yaml